 Even in the SaaS industry, churning is a normal thing, and by churn, we mean losing old customers to add new ones.
 But one crucial thing that you should know here is in the SaaS industry, the cost of winning a completely new customer can be a bit higher than all other sectors.
 This is why it is said that all the SaaS-based companies out there that will have too much churn rate will never be able to get tangible results from their efforts and become successful.

-So, without any further ado, let’s begin our journey of monetizing SaaS blog without any hassle and make your firm stand out from the crowd while being profitable.
+So, without any further ado, let’s begin our journey of monetizing SaaS blogs without any hassle and make your firm stand out from the crowd while being profitable.

 The importance of revenue recognition in the SaaS industry

 Before learning how to monetize your SaaS blog, there is one more important thing that you need to know, and that is ‘why revenue recognition is so much important for the SaaS industry.’

 A SaaS model-based firm will always charge its customers an upfront price for all the services that will be delivered over a particular period of time.
 But both International Financial Reporting Status (IFRS) and Generally Accepted Accounting Principles (GAAP) say that a firm can never have any type of revenue, until and unless they start rendering a particular service for that number of customers.